Hardanger Arbeiderblad

-Hardanger Arbeiderblad was a Norwegian newspaper, published in Odda in Hordaland county.
+Hardanger Arbeiderblad was a Norwegian newspaper, published in Odda in Vestland county.

 Hardanger Arbeiderblad was started in 1919 as Hardanger Social-Demokrat.
 Its name was changed in 1923, the same year as a faction of the Labour Party left social democracy to form the Communist Party of Norway.
 It was published once a week, but from mid-1927 twice a week.
 It was closed after its last issue on 14 August 1940 due to the German occupation of Norway.
 It returned in 1946, as a common project for the Labour and Communist parties, but went defunct in 1949.
 In the general election the same year the Communist Party had dropped from 11 to 0 seats in Parliament.

 The first editor was Edvard Jørstad.
 Among the later editors was Harald Slåttelid.